Dreample-Emu/dreample/README.md

 # Dreample
-A soon to be iOS dreamcast emulator
+A soon to be iOS dreamcast emulator.